 Let’s get back to basics.

-In the USA, there are 12 different types of KitchenAid stand mixer models you can choose from.
-They are:
+In the USA, there are now 13 different types of KitchenAid stand mixer models you can choose from.

 - Artisan Mini